carolinelmu1/crib/README.md

 The calendar page displays a calendar that all members have access to.
 They can view and edit the calendar events of all roommates.
 An event can be created by clicking on the calendar, inputing a name, and dragging to fit the specified time.

+### Future
+To improve our product we want to implement the functionality of grouping people up by rooms.
+That way we can provide the service to multiple users at once.

 ## Created By

-Breea Toomey, Jack Seymour, Denali Tonn, Caroline Ellis For CMSI2021 Project 4
+Breea Toomey, Jack Seymour, Denali Tonn, Caroline Ellis <br />
+For CMSI2021 Project 4